elindfo/PoseEstimationTool/README.md

 docker run --rm -e VIDEO=true -v /path/to/my-directory:/shared pose-estimation-tool
 ```

-This will create the following directory structure in *my-directory* with the pose estimation results:
+This will create the following directory structure in `my-directory/` with the estimated results:
 ```bash
 my-directory/
     angles/